 Although not as common as child seats or trailers, there are several other great options for hauling kids.
 These include cargo bikes and trailer-cycles.

 For slightly older children, a trailer-cycle is a great option.
 This is for kids who might be old enough to ride a bike on their own but wouldn’t be able to keep up or ride as far as mom and dad.
 Most trailer-cycles attach to the rear seat-post and provide a detachable tandem seat for the child.
 The child is able to pedal along and be part of the action.
-The innovate Weehoo iGo is another type of trailer-cycle that allows the child to pedal along in a recumbent-type seat.
+The innovative Weehoo iGo is another type of trailer-cycle that allows the child to pedal along in a recumbent-type seat.
 Kids as young as 2 can ride in the seat and have the option to sit back and relax (or sleep) rather than pedal.

 Encouraging and teaching kids to ride a bike